jlalmes/trpc-openapi/README.md

 ### Path parameters

 A procedure can accept a set of inputs via URL path parameters.
-You can add a path parameter to any OpenAPI enabled procedure by using curly brackets around an input name as a path segment in the `meta.openapi.path` field.
+You can add a path parameter to any OpenAPI procedure by using curly brackets around an input name as a path segment in the `meta.openapi.path` field.

 #### Query parameters